To enrich education through diversity, The College of New Jersey

 and energy management.
 Assists in the procurement of electric and

-they pertain to the Central Utilities Plant, including, but not
+the Central Utilities Plant, including, but not limited to, the

-limited to, the Clear Air Act, the Clean Water Act, CFC’s and Air
+Clean Air Act, the Clean Water Act, CFCs and Air Quality Works

-Quality.
-Works closely with the Environmental Programs Specialist
+closely with the Environmental Programs Specialist to ensure

 - Compiles, maintains and analyzes Peak demand and energy

 - Must possess analytical ability to utilize Microsoft Excel to

 develop models to assist in decision making.
 This includes the use